Every top 16 member in action made it through the first hurdle unscathed.

 It was even more comprehensive for O’Sullivan, a runner-up to Trump in 2018, 2019, and 2020, with the Rocket surrendering just 16 points in a swift whitewash victory against Stuart Carrington.

-Former champion Mark Williams and ex-finalist Barry Hawkins were among the other notable names to reach the first round proper.
+Meanwhile, former champion Mark Williams and ex-finalist Barry Hawkins were among the other notable names to reach the first round proper.

 The pair earned respective 4-1 successes against Mark Joyce and Iulian Boiko, with Hawkins next in action against Mark King in what is a repeat of the inaugural Northern Ireland Open final from 2016.